 For simple daily activities, patients are usually able to return within a few days of the microsurgical outpatient procedure.
 Appropriate surgical correction must take into account the patient’s medical and surgical history, existing spine pathology and what symptoms need to be addressed.
 The spine surgeons at amrutha spine centre tailor every surgical decision making process to each unique patient and their specific disc pathology.

-AMRUTHA ORTHOPEDIC SPINE & JOINT REPLACEMENT CLINIC Give us a call today at 961117865 to schedule a consultation, or register online. @ Amrutha Orthopaedic centre we treat patients from Basaveshwar Nagar, vijaya nagar, rajaji nagar, mahalaxmi layout, Nagarbhavi, Malleshwaram, yeshwanthpur, peeny etc, Bengaluru
+AMRUTHA ORTHOPAEDIC SPINE & JOINT REPLACEMENT CLINIC Give us a call today at 961117865 to schedule a consultation, or register online. @ Amrutha Orthopedic centre we treat patients from Basaveshwar Nagar, vijaya nagar, rajaji nagar, mahalakshmi layout, Nagarbhavi, Malleshwaram, yeshwanthpur, peeny etc, Bengaluru

 Degenerative disc disease is a condition that involves weakening of one or more vertebral discs which normally act as a cushion between the vertebrae.
 This can occur anywhere in the spine.
 This condition can develop as a natural part of the aging process but may also result from an injury to the back or neck.
 Degenerative disc disease typically begins when small tears appear in the disc wall called the annulus.
 Individual lamellae collagen fibers make up the annulus.
 Tears in the lamellae are referred to as annular tears or as a 'torn disc'.
 When the disc degenerates the disc begins to lose many of its properties that make it a good shock absorber.
 For some people these tears can cause considerable pain and spasms.
 Just like other tissues in our bodies, the disc heals over several weeks by creating scar tissue however scar tissue is not as strong as the original disc wall.